orion-rs/orion/README.md

 # Replace * with the most recent version
 ```

-When orion is used in a `no_std` context, access to nearly all functionality, except for that in
+When orion is used in a `no_std` context, the high-level API is not available, since it relies on access to the systems random number generator.
-`hazardous`, is not available.
-This is because the high-level functionality depends on the systems random generator,
-which is not available in `no_std`.

 ### Documentation
 Can be viewed [here](https://docs.rs/orion) or built with: